Mykol71/ostools-1.17/rh8/README.md

 + iptables config issue when in %post of ks.
 Works after login.
 + no pam_tally2.
 Need to be sure to test password management.
 And let support know.
 + no post install updateos works. cannot find the temp download of the script.
-~ check pa-dss insights data for corrections.
++ check pa-dss insights data for corrections.
 + qa rh8 vms.
-~ devel rh8 vm.
++ devel rh8 vm.
 + configure compliance portion of redhat insights.
 + add compliance check script.
-~ switch back to eth0,1 naming conventions. (need to reproduce .iso)
++ switch back to eth0,1 naming conventions. (need to reproduce .iso)
 + switch to symlinks for groups.
 + add #DESC comments.
 + sethostname script.
 + reversed /etc/hosts syntax for hostnames in ostools-1.16.
 + net info change script.
 + fix for permission denied when accessing from CS server CALL script.
+- aide setup.
 -

 Key:
 ----